-Maintenance: Once tillers have successfully rooted, USFWS staff will tag and maintain with their collection date and location information.
+Maintenance: USFWS staff will tag and maintain plants with their collection date and location information.

 Propagation: USFWS staff will maintain plants to prevent sexual reproduction within the refugia population, unless EAHCP triggers occur.
-If reintroduction is warranted, USFWS staff will produce seeds and tillers from each geographical location.
-During reintroduction, staff will transplant refugia plants produced from seeds and tillers to their original source location, delineated by river section (Figure 1).
+If reintroduction is warranted, USFWS staff will produce seeds and tillers from plants collected from each geographical location.
+During reintroduction, staff will transplant plants produced from seeds and tillers to their original source location, delineated by river section (Figure 1).